What is whole life insurance?

 Universal life insurance, also called UL or adjustable life insurance, is also permanent and will last until you pass away if your premium payments are up to date.
 Unlike a whole life policy, UL includes features that allow you to adjust your policy.
 For example, you can increase or decrease your premium or even skip payments if your cash value amount can cover the payment for you.
 Additionally, the cash value of a universal life policy can increase your death benefit when you pass away.

-Unlike whole life insurance, a UL policy's cash value has an interest rate that's partially based on market conditions and will change over time.
+With a universal life policy, the cash value has an interest rate that's partially based on market conditions and will change over time.
 You'll have a guaranteed minimum interest rate, though.

 Comparing whole life vs. universal life insurance

-Reference this table for a quick comparison of the differences between whole life insurance and universal life insurance.
-You can also learn more about the difference between term and permanent life insurance.
+Reference this table for a quick comparison of the differences between whole life insurance and universal life insurance:

 Whole life | Universal life | |